 A major component of investment banking is data crunching and creating investment advice based on latest market trends.
 Observation skills play a central role here.

-As an investment banker, you have to prepare, read and analyse reports.
+As an investment banker, you have to prepare, read and analyze reports.
 A small error on your part can lead to significant damages.
-You need to be an excellent observer to pick up market trends, analyse market repercussions, rectify errors and ensure that client is always given the right information.
+You need to be an excellent observer to pick up market trends, analyze market repercussions, rectify errors and ensure that client is always given the right information.

 6) Accept Deadlines and Overtimes